 FRI

-Short for “Fast Reed-Solomon Interactive Oracle Proofs of Proximity”, the FRI Protocol is a designed for zkSTARKS.
+Short for “Fast Reed-Solomon Interactive Oracle Proofs of Proximity”, the FRI Protocol is a polynomial commitment scheme designed for zkSTARKS.
 All Interactive Oracle Proofs of Proximity (IOPPs) are designed to verify that a large dataset or computation closely matches a specific structure using only a few queries.
 FRI, in particular, addresses the challenge of low-degree testing within this framework.
 But what is “Low Degree Testing,” you ask?
 Let’s talk about the “Reed-Solomon” portion in FRI’s title to explain.

 The goal of Reed-Solomon encoding is to securely pass a message successfully to another party.
 Let’s look at an example: